manikandan-e/document/multi-host-postcode-gerrit.md

 ## phosphor-host-postd

 **Host discovery**
-      This feature adds to detect Multi-host with hot plug-able host in slot.
+      This feature adds to detect when hot plug-able host connected in the slot.
       Postcode D-bus interface needs to create based on host present(Host Field replaceable Unit D-bus interface ).

  - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw" based on Host discovery as mentioned above..